 In the first stanza of the poem Lorikeets by Peter Skrzynecki, the poet (who is a speaker here) tells, each morning, there is a flock of Lorikeets, coming from the rainforests (a lush-green dense forest, enriched with biodiversity, and typically found in tropical areas with consistently heavy rainfall), and attack our trees.
 The distribution of lorikeets is primarily over the north-east in Australia.
 They mainly make their habitats to the forests of all types (open forests, heathlands, rainforest, sclerophyll forest) inland or coastal, to any urban areas, which is awash with suitable trees.

-The noteworthy point is that the lorikeets have most of their foods from trees, and they spend lots of their time feeding on them.
-Some of the favorite foods of these birds include: flowers, nectar, pollen, blossoms primarily from (Myrtaceae, Eucalyptus, Proteacea, Xanthoroaceae, Melaleuca, Banksia, and Callistemon), fruits and berries.
+The noteworthy point is that the lorikeets have most of their food from trees, and they spend lots of their time feeding on them.
+Some of the favorite foods of these birds include flowers, nectar, pollen, blossoms primarily from (Myrtaceae, Eucalyptus, Proteacea, Xanthoroaceae, Melaleuca, Banksia, and Callistemon), fruits and berries.
 They are truly a pest to commercial and suburban fruit tree growers.

 In the second stanza, the poet tells that each morning they (lorikeets) come to perch upon the poet’s tree, and bring summer with them on their green-and-gold wings.
 By ‘bringing summer on green-and-gold wings’, the poet says that whenever they come, the weather becomes a little hot with their chirping and screeching sound, and their wings shine like gold, due to the sunlight.